Code-Morth/Generador-de-clases-Tailwind-Electron/README.md

 # Installation Methods

-There are 2 ways to use this program, one is simply by downloading the portable **.exe** and running it, which is the fastest, easiest, and simplest way.
+There are 3 ways to use this program.

+1. One is by accessing [Tailwind Class Generator](https://web-generador-de-clases-tailwind-electron.vercel.app/) and using it.

+2. Another is if you want to have the desktop program as a portable **.exe**.

-The second way is to build the application yourself, which is also relatively simple.
-I'll try to be as clear as possible so you don't encounter any errors in this process.
+3. And the third way is to build the application yourself, which is also relatively simple.
+I'll try to be as clear as possible so you don't encounter any errors while carrying out this process.

-The reason why you might want to build it yourself, I understand it might be to add functionalities, or maybe to modify the icon of the **.exe** or maybe you just want to learn, whatever the case, have fun.
+The reason you might want to build it yourself is to add functionalities, or maybe to modify the icon of the `.exe` file, or perhaps just to learn.
+Whatever the case, have fun!

 ## Steps to run the portable **.exe**